 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
 If you do not have a sharps container, call your pharmacist or healthcare provider to get one.

 Talk to your pediatrician regarding the use of this medicine in children.
-While this medicine may be prescribed for children for selected conditions, precautions do apply.
+While this drug may be prescribed for children as young as 7 months for selected conditions, precautions do apply.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.